Past Events

 !!! seems it only displays well the 2nd time? ugh.

-Devil's-hopyardJoin us for this moderately easy walk along the Eightmile River at one of the State’s most beautiful parks.
+Young hikeJoin us for this moderately easy (a few hills) walk in the woods.
 Everyone is welcome.

-This week’s hike will explore the orange trail at Devil’s Hopyard State Park.
-The path has a few short fairly steep hills to reach beautiful views of the Eightmile River Valley.
-The hike will be led by Humphrey Tyler, Lyme Land Trust board member; accompanied by Wendolyn Hill, Lyme Land Trust board member and Open Space Coordinator for the Town of Lyme.
+This week’s hike will explore the YOUNG PRESERVE, led by Wendolyn Hill, Lyme Land Trust board member and Open Space Coordinator for the Town of Lyme.
 The hike is about 2 miles long.
-We will meet at 10am in the main paved parking lot with the covered bridge.
+We will meet at the entrance to the Young Preserve on Gungy Road.
+Park by the sign.

 Rain Cancels.

-Devil's-hopyardJoin us for this moderately easy walk along the Eightmile River at one of the State’s most beautiful parks.
+Young hikeJoin us for this moderately easy (a few hills) walk in the woods.
 Everyone is welcome.

-This week’s hike will explore the orange trail at Devil’s Hopyard State Park.
-The path has a few short fairly steep hills to reach beautiful views of the Eightmile River Valley.
-The hike will be led by Humphrey Tyler, Lyme Land Trust board member; accompanied by Wendolyn Hill, Lyme Land Trust board member and Open Space Coordinator for the Town of Lyme.
+This week’s hike will explore the YOUNG PRESERVE, led by Wendolyn Hill, Lyme Land Trust board member and Open Space Coordinator for the Town of Lyme.
 The hike is about 2 miles long.
-We will meet at 10am in the main paved parking lot with the covered bridge.
+We will meet at the entrance to the Young Preserve on Gungy Road.
+Park by the sign.

 Rain Cancels.